 When someone is injured because of a drunk driver, it can be a difficult situation to endure.
 Not only are you dealing with the injuries you sustained and the expenses you may have piling up, you also have to focus on what you can do to take legal action.
 Who is considered liable?
 Who is responsible for the compensation?
 In a crash involving a drunk driver, the answer may seem simple.
 The driver who caused the injury should be held liable.
 Did you know, however, that there may be another party that you may name in a lawsuit involving a drunk driving collision?

 Under Florida Statute 768.125, there are special circumstances that would allow you to file a lawsuit against the bar or establishment that served the driver alcohol.
 This is called dram shop liability.
 The statute details exactly what cases allow injured victims to seek compensation.
-At Givens Givens Sparks, our Tampa drunk driving accident lawyers are determined to help clients understand their rights and options if they’ve been harmed by someone else’s negligence.
+At Robert Sparks Attorneys, our Tampa drunk driving accident lawyers are determined to help clients understand their rights and options if they’ve been harmed by someone else’s negligence.
 We break down three of the most important components you should know regarding Florida’s dram shop laws and when they are used.

 1. Serving a Person of Legal Drinking Age